Oxaide

 What is battery degradation?
 Meaning, modes, and why the story changes real decisions

 Battery degradation is the process by which the asset loses useful performance over time.
-In serious BESS work, the key issue is not whether degradation exists—it always does.
-The real question is what kind of degradation is underway, how fast it is progressing, and whether it changes the commercial and operating case attached to the asset.
+In serious BESS work, the key issue is not whether degradation exists.
+It always does.
+What matters is what kind of degradation is underway, how fast it is progressing, and whether it changes the commercial and operating case attached to the asset.

 Quick answer